-Fill a spray bottle with acetone.
+Fill a spray bottle with acetone or use an aerosol adhesive remover.
 Slide a wide paint scraper into the gap, and then wedge the laminate up slightly to widen it.
 Spray the acetone into the gap so that it soaks under the laminate into the contact cement binding the laminate to the wall.
 Wait one minute for the acetone to dissolve the cement slightly.

 Move the scraper beneath the laminate, cutting through the acetone softened cement to separate the laminate from the wall.
 Spray more acetone beneath the laminate whenever you reach unaffected contact cement on the wall.
 Work from the outside of the panel inward until you fully separate the laminate from the wall, and then pull the laminate away.

 Sand the surface of the panels with 150-grit sandpaper to create a rough texture for paint adherence.
 Wash again with the TSP mixture to remove any sanding residue, rinse with water and pat the panels dry.

 Step 3: Protect Flooring and Baseboards

 Apply a layer of super adherent latex primer to the panels using either a paint sprayer or a paint roller fitted with a low-nap roller cover.
 Apply the primer in rows using two or three thin overlapping layers to build up a coat of the primer.
 Wait two hours between each layer for the primer to dry slightly.
 Wait two days after the last layer for the primer to cure.
 Sand the primer with 220-grit sandpaper to smooth the primer surface.
 Remove any signs of buildup, or lines left from the roller with the sandpaper.
 Wipe the panels with a clean cloth to remove any residue from sanding the paint.